-As we are concerned with spotting changes in price moves we will focus on the Reversal Patterns.
-This section is the Bullish Reversal Pattern meaning when a price is moving down and you see this sign, the price may change direction and start moving up in the short term.
-These are the most common patterns, not an exhaustive list but it will give you an idea of what is common in all patterns.
+As we are concerned with spotting changes in price moves, we will focus on the Reversal Patterns.
+This section is the Bullish Reversal Pattern, meaning when a price is moving down, and you see this sign, the price may change direction and start moving up in the short term.
+These are the most common patterns.
+They will give you an idea of what is common in all patterns.

-The lows were tested but price found no comfort there, there were enough buyers at this level to move the price back up.
+The lows were tested, but the price found no comfort there; there were enough buyers at this level to increase the price.

-The Inverted Hammer shows that at the end of a downward move the stock gaps significantly down there is much movement throughout the day moving back to fill the gap but the price settles lower for the day.
-This shows significant price action and that buyers are showing a strong interest in the stock at these levels.
+The Inverted Hammer shows that the stock gaps are significantly down at the end of a downward move.
+There is much movement throughout the day, moving back to fill the gap, but the price settles lower for the day.
+This shows significant price action, and buyers show a strong interest in the stock at these levels.

-Here we have a negative spinning top or a short day during a downtrend, then followed by a long day of real power the long white body tells you something significant has changed and so has the sentiment, a clear trend reversal.
+Here, we have a negative spinning top or a short day during a downtrend, followed by a long day of real power; the long white body tells you something significant has changed, and so has the sentiment, a clear trend reversal.

-During a downtrend, we experience a very negative “Long Day” followed by a short positive day.
+We experience a very negative “Long Day” followed by a short positive day during a downtrend.
 This indicates the market participants have found a level they are happy with.
-Candlesticks are most useful when predicting a change in trend, this might be from an “up” to a “down” trend or from a “down” trend to a “sideways” trend.
+Candlesticks are most useful when predicting a change in trend; this might be from an “up” to a “down” trend or from a “down” trend to a “sideways” trend.
 In the case of this Harami, the change in trend may be from downwards to sideways.

-This is truly a huge article covering everything you will need to know about stock chart patterns and supply and demand.
-The problem is, reading about it on a screen and understanding how to apply these principles in real-world technical analysis of stock trends is difficult.
+This huge article covered everything you need to know about stock chart patterns and supply and demand.
+The problem is that it is difficult to read about it on a screen and understand how to apply these principles in real-world technical analysis of stock trends.
 This is why I have created the Liberated Stock Trader Pro Training to help guide you through this maze and help you truly understand with 16 hours of detailed video training and a print book.